BnitoBzh/oauth2-confidences/README.md

     // Use this to interact with an API on the users behalf echo $token->getToken();

-    // Use this to get a new access token if the old one expires echo $token->getRefreshToken();

-    // Number of seconds until the access token will expire, and need refreshing echo $token->getExpires();
+    // Number of seconds until the access token will expire echo $token->getExpires();
 }
 ```